Incyte (INCY) Q2 2017 Results - Earnings Call Transcript

 Cory W. Kasimov - JPMorgan Securities LLC

 Hey.
 Good morning, guys.
 Thanks for taking my questions.
 I have two of them as well.
-First I wanted to ask about the ECHO-110 combo trial with atezo and if you can talk a little bit more about the recruitment issues you ran into there.
-I mean, what do you think the problem was and have you seen anything similar in your other PD-L1 combination trial?
+First I wanted to ask about the ECHO-110 combo trial with atezo, and if you can talk a little bit more about the recruitment issues you ran into there?
+I mean, what do you think the problem was, and have you seen anything similar in your other PD-L1 combination trial?

-And then the second question was just with regard to that pending update on melanoma that we'll see at ESMO.
-Can you comment on how many patients worth of data we can expect to see and how much follow-up you'll have?
+And then, the second question was just with regard to that pending update on melanoma that we'll see at ESMO.
+Can you comment on how many patients' worth of data we can expect to see, and how much follow-up you'll have?
 Thanks.

 Steven H. Stein - Incyte Corp.

-Cory hi.
+Cory, hi.
 It's Steven.
-In terms of ECHO-110 and the Roche-Genentech collaboration with atezo, as spoken about on the earnings call in the last few quarters, it has been one of the studies that has been a laggard in terms of enrollment, an issue the study included non-small cell lung cancer patients to learn, and then was amended to try and capture metastatic bladder cancer as well.
+In terms of ECHO-110 and the Roche-Genentech collaboration with atezo, as spoken about on the earnings call in the last few quarters, it has been one of the studies that has been a laggard in terms of enrollment.
+Initially the study included non-small cell lung cancer patients alone, and then was amended to try and capture metastatic bladder cancer as well.
 And it never took off in terms of enrollment.

 It's hard to give you all – the reasons related to that, whether it was lack of interest in that particular PD-L1 combination or not.
-But it always one of our collaborations, because at the time of NewLink and other reasons, that we knew that would be the case.
+But it was always one of our collaborations because, at the time of NewLink and other reasons, that we knew that would be the case.
 And I don't think there is any read-through at the moment and, obviously, we'll commit to presenting that data when it's brought in and cleaned in the future.

-In terms of the melanoma, I can't comment until the meeting itself, other than what I said on the actual call that it will include both the initial patients and now the dose expansion phase as well.
-We will look at data in all-comers in treatment-naïve setting and at the 100-milligram dose, and present what we think is mature and adequate follow-up for those populations for you.
+In terms of the melanoma, I can't comment until the meeting itself, other than what I said on the actual call, that it will include both the initial patients and now the dose expansion phase as well.
+We will look at data in all comers in treatment-naïve setting and at the 100-milligram dose, and present what we think is mature and adequate follow-up for those populations for you.

-Just getting back to your question and Jeff's question, we'll also try show the different prognostic subgroups there regards some of the known prognostic factors to try and ascertain and give you clarity as to what impacts prognosis here.
+Just getting back to your question and Geoff's question, we'll also try – show the different prognostic subgroups there as regards some of the known prognostic factors, to try and ascertain and give you clarity as to what impacts prognosis here.

-And then to your question and Geoff's, which I didn't answer clearly in the beginning, the Phase 3 study is in more than 600 patients and we have every belief because of its size or – it'll be representative of a melanoma population and will mirror what we saw in ECHO-202.
+And then to your question and Geoff's, which I didn't answer clearly in the beginning, the Phase 3 study is in more than 600 patients and we have every belief, because of its size or – it'll be representative of a melanoma population, and will mirror what we saw in ECHO-202.

 Cory W. Kasimov - JPMorgan Securities LLC